-In February 2018, BBC Introducing featured Playmaker track The Girl Who Thought She Could Fly, with DJ Gary Crowley stating it was ‘infectious and very catchy..’
+Last year, BBC Introducing featured Playmaker track The Girl Who Thought She Could Fly, with DJ Gary Crowley stating it was ‘infectious and very catchy..’

-Following on from a headline show at the iconic, now closed 12 Bar Club in London’s SOHO, Playmaker were nominated and won the Galaxy Music Debbie Appleby Award for best live act.
+Following on from a headline show at the iconic, now closed, 12 Bar Club in London’s SOHO, Playmaker were nominated and won the Galaxy Music Debbie Appleby Award for best live act.

 For more info please get in touch!

 Playmaker are a four piece band with a classic line up of bass, drums, two guitars and two vocals.
 They mix tunes with power chords and deliver with exactly the right amount of attitude to create an eclectic sound, which is both unique and instantly addictive.